kosiew/Become-An-Ethereum-Blockchain-Developer/NOTES.md

 ## Key Events of the ERC20 Standard
 - Transfer(address indexed from, address indexed to, uint256 value): MUST trigger when tokens are transferred, including zero value transfers.
 - Approval(address indexed owner, address indexed spender, uint256 value): MUST trigger on any successful call to approve(address spender, uint256 value).

+## ERC777
+• Fungible Tokens
+• Backwards compatible with ERC20
+    • Can be, doesn't have to
+• Receiving Smart Contracts need to implement and expose the ERC777 TokensSender interface
+• Can add hooks to call other smart contracts when tokens are transferred
+• Standard mint/burn events

+## ERC777 Benefits vs Drawbacks
+### Pro
+• Backwards compatible to ERC20 Tokens
+• Can prevent accidental transfer to locked in Contracts
+• Has HOOKS

+### Con
+• Harder to implement
+• Fallback/Override to send tokens to receiving contract sometimes necessary
+• Not very widely in use （yet）

+## ERC721
+• First non-fungible token standard
+• Like ERC20, but every token has an ID
+• Behaves like deploying an ERC20 token with supply 1
+• Send/transfer/approve
+    • Like ERC20, but for each ID separately
+• Transfer events
+• Approve event

+## ERC1155
+• Like a marriage of ERC20 and ERC721
+• Can have balance/supply > 1 for each ID
+• No standard implementation
+    • Opensea example: Can create a new Token （ID）， can then mint new Token for an existing ID
+    • OpenZeppelin: Can mint an amount of tokens for a non-existing ID
+• TransferSingle, TransferBatch events